 The Single Most Misunderstood Warning Indicator on Your Instrument Panel – Part II

-Misunderstood Warning Indicator: Continued from Part I
+Misunderstood Warning Indicator: Part II

 This suggests four possible scenarios.
 The first three assume the light is not flashing: